The coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.

 - All British Field Meet – the May 16th car show at VanDusen Botanical Garden has been postponed until a yet-to-be-determined date in the summer.

 - All-British Vancouver-Whistler Run – on March 24th the British auto show at Whistler’s Creekside Village announced that, instead of its original scheduled date of May 17th, it would take place at a later date in the summer.

 - Arts Club Theatre – the mid-March to mid-April production of Carried Away on the Crest of a Wave at the Stanley Theatre has been postponed until later in the season (or maybe even next season).
 All other Arts Club productions have also been postponed, except for A Closer Walk with Patsy Cline which has been cancelled.

 - BC Lions – the first football game of the season at BC Place Stadium was scheduled to take place on June 5th.
-In early April, however, the CFL announced that the season has been postponed until at least July (but maybe for longer).
+In early April, however, the CFL announced that the season has been postponed.
+No revised schedule has been released as of early July.

 - Bike to Work Week – the event was going to happen during the week of May 25th to 31st but has now been postponed until September (with the new dates to be determined).

 - Billie Eilish – this concert at Roger’s Arena has been postponed.
 (Originally on April 11th, 2020.)

 - Brahm’s Tam Drum Circle – the once-a-week Tuesday evening drumming event at Stanley Park’s Third Beach is on hold until further notice.